FHIR Client for Retrieving and Posting FHIR Resources#

 From the menu, pick one of the choices for the resources of interest.

-Packaging the Application for Distribution and Deployment¶
+Packaging the Application for Distribution and Deployment#

-With Holoscan CLI, an applications built with Holoscan SDK can be packaged into a Holoscan Application Package (HAP), which is an Open Container Initiative compliant image.
-An HAP is well suited to be distributed for deployment on hosting platforms, be it Docker Compose, Kubernetes, or else.
+With Holoscan CLI, applications built with Holoscan SDK can be packaged into a Holoscan Application Package (HAP), which is an Open Container Initiative compliant image.
+An HAP is well suited to be distributed for deployment on hosting platforms, be it Docker Compose, Kubernetes, or otherwise.
 Please refer to Packaging Holoscan Applications in the User Guide for more information.

 This example application provides all the necessary contents for HAP packaging.
 It is required to perform the packaging in a Python virtual environment, with the application's dependencies installed, before running the following script to reveal specific packaging commands.